 Common usage includes raspberry leaf tea as a pregnancy and uterine tonic.
 It’s long and widely considered woman’s medicine, especially for during and after childbirth.
 Read the Warnings below, please!

-Alternative Uses of Raspberry Drupelets
+Alternative Uses of American Wild Red Raspberry

-It can be used to make a raspberry colored dye, and even an edible dye for baking purposes.
+The raspberry drupelets can be used to make a raspberry colored dye, and even an edible dye for baking purposes.

 It’s easy to plant suckers, but be aware they will spread like wildfire, popping up all over the place.
 Because red raspberries produce new growth primarily from the root system, they usually are grown in a hedgerow.
+The purple flowering species is a good alternative if you want a raspberry that is less aggressive, although the berries are much less tasty.

 It’s good to know that the typical growth cycle of brambles is such that the “floricanes” (second-year canes) are the ones that produce fruit.